jacobdunefsky/one-shot-steering-repro/README.md

 ## Repository organization

-The repository is organized such that the code required to reproduce the results in Section 3 of our paper is contained in the Jupyter Notebook `poser.ipynb`, the code required to reproduce the results in Section 4 is contained in `refusal.ipynb`, and the code required to reproduce the results in Section 5 is contained in `just_kidding.ipynb`.
+The repository is organized such that the code required to reproduce the results in Section 3 of our paper is contained in the Jupyter Notebook `poser.ipynb`, the code required to reproduce the results in Section 4 is contained in `refusal.ipynb`, and the code required to reproduce the results in Section 5 is contained in `fictitious_info_retraction.ipynb`.
 Instructions for using the other scripts present in this repository are given in the notebooks where they are used.

 ## Info on our standalone steering optimization repository